kumarlabgit/ESL-PSC/fast_scan_rs/README.md

 ## Integration with the Python CLI

-`python -m esl_psc_cli.fast_scan_cli` wraps this binary.
+`python -m esl_psc_cli.fast_scan_cli` (or packaged command `site-counter`) wraps this binary.
 When a compatible `site_counter_rs` build is available, the CLI streams the required JSON over stdin and performs the same post-processing, CSV export, and ranking logic as the GUI site counter workflow.
 Set `SITE_COUNTER_RS_DISABLE=1` to force the Python fallback if needed.